Publishing with Purpose

 About the journal

 The European Journal of Politics and Gender (EJPG) is a peer-reviewed journal that publishes international, cutting-edge research in the broad field of politics and gender.
-EJPG is the flagship journal of the European Conference on Politics and Gender (ECPG).
+EJPG is endorsed by the Gender and Politics Standing Group of the European Consortium for Political Research (ECPR).

 EJPG is firmly embedded in global politics and gender scholarship, its scope is not limited to Europe.
 It aims to advance gender and politics research in all its diversity.
 To this end it publishes Research Articles in the wide field of gender and politics, including a variety of geographical and thematic foci, methods and epistemological traditions.
 Contributions may rely on single-country case studies as much as cross-national comparative work or theoretical debates.
 The core criterion for publication is innovation and rigorous argumentation.
 Articles must have a clear ‘take home message.’